All Episodes

 And they put out a report saying so.

-But the PS that has distance.
+But the PS, there has distance.

 Washington Post lead editorial.

-Not so much specifically about Al Gore.
+Not so much specifically about Al Gore, but it affects Al Gore.

 An outdated ban.

-For the past 25 years, the Federal Government has banned oil and gas drilling in most U.S. coastal waters.
+For the past 25 years, the federal government has banned oil and gas drilling in most U.S. coastal waters.

 Efforts to relax the ban have been repelled on environmental grounds, but it's time to revisit this policy.